-Graz, Austria, school shooting: What we know about the victims, shooter
+Austria’s deadliest mass shooting: Who are the Graz victims, shooter?

 Yes.

-Mass shootings in Austria date back to at least 1981 when a machinegun and grenade attack killed two people and injured 30 at a synagogue.
+Mass shootings in Austria date back to at least 1981 when a machine gun and grenade attack killed two people and injured 30 at a synagogue.
 The attack targeted people leaving a bar mitzvah ceremony.
 In 1982, two Palestinian men born in Jordan and Iraq were sentenced to life imprisonment for that attack.

 In 2013, an alleged deer poacher shot dead three policemen and an ambulance driver while being chased by the police near the Austrian town of Annaburg.
 The perpetrator was identified as Alois Huber.